Previous Occupation: Director, Rikken Instrumentation Ltd

 Tell us about your profile pre-ISB, and recap your professional life after ISB, including your career progression.

-I have worked with my family business Rikken Instrumentation Ltd since 2001.
+2001.
 I continue to be a director with the company and am involved full-time with its operations.

 Taking forward my entrepreneurial aspirations, I have over the past year and a half started two new ventures – one aimed at skill development and employability enhancement for graduates from not-so-top-notch colleges.
 The second one is a social venture aimed at enhancing capability and outreach for non-governmental organisations (NGOs) in a self-sustaining model.